Wongoose/Hackathon-Oct2023/README.md

 ## SQL

-CREATE TABLE IF NOT EXISTS user(
+CREATE TABLE IF NOT EXISTS account(
     login VARCHAR(200) PRIMARY KEY,
     image VARCHAR(200) NOT NULL,
-    is_staff INT NOT NULL,
+    is_staff BOOLEAN NOT NULL,
     cursus_id INT NOT NULL,
     coalition_id INT NOT NULL,
     coalition_pt INT NOT NULL,